westandskif/rate-mirrors/README.md

 # rate-arch-mirrors

-This is a tool to rate Arch Linux mirrors (and also a rust-learning project):
+This is a tool to filter out out-of-date Arch Linux mirrors and rate them (and also a rust-learning project):

 ```
 rate-arch-mirrors --max-delay=43200